 It usually takes 6 to 12 hours for chocolate poisoning symptoms to appear.
 Both theobromine and caffeine are present in chocolate, which can stimulate the nervous system of dogs as well as speed up their heart rate.

 If you believe your dog or cat has ingested chocolate, call your veterinarian immediately.
 Having information about the amount and type of chocolate your dog ate will help your vet determine the severity of the situation.
-For more information, read our Chocolate Toxicity in Dogs and Cats article.
+For more information, check out our Pet Care Vlog on chocolate below or read our Chocolate Toxicity in Dogs and Cats article.

 Christmas dinner for cats